WHAT IS PAIN AND WHY DOES IT OCCUR

 Benzodiazepines act by increasing the action of GABA and therefore are sometimes used as adjuncts in pain management, especially if associated with significant anxiety and lack of sleep.
 This class includes medicines like diazepam, alprazolam, and clonazepam.
 However, the risk of tolerance and dependence should be evaluated and these medicines prescribed judiciously and appropriately for a short duration.

-This is a class acquiring a lot of interest recently.
+This is a class that has acquired a lot of interest recently.
 Cannabinoids are derived from the plant Cannabis sativa, and consist of substances that act on the body’s cannabinoid receptors (like CBD1 and CBD2) as well as other G protein receptors and TRPV nociceptive receptors that modulate pain.
 Our body also has endogenous cannabinoids that act through these receptors.

 Cannabinoids from Cannabis sativa (also called phytocannabinoids or exocannabinoids) include CBD (cannabidiol – most studied), CBN (cannabinol), CBG (cannabigerol), THC (tetrahydrocannabinol) and terpenes.
 These act by desensitizing nociceptive receptors, decreasing pain transmission, increasing descending pathways, decreasing anxiety and stress associated with pain, and also potentiating the action of endogenous cannabinoids.